 - Ahab as the hero, as he "rages against mortality," going up against something "epically monstrous"

 I made sure to join the group again on Sunday.
 Although many in the group were enervated from all-night marathoning, this session was even meatier.
-There was a long (and long-overdue) discussion of what we would call the racially insensitive passages in M-D. (From the looks on people's faces, it seemed several of us would have liked to consider this topic further.)
+There was a long (and long-overdue) discussion of what we might charitably call the racially insensitive passages in M-D. (From the looks on people's faces, it seemed several of us would have liked to consider this topic further.)

 Then came a bomb.